mgleeming/MS1FingerPrinter/README.md

 # Options
-    usage: ms1FingerPrinter.py [-h] [--outDirectory OUTDIRECTORY]
-                               [--outPrefix OUTPREFIX] [--ppm PPM]
-                               [--minFrac MINFRAC] [--missed MISSED]
-                               [--minLength MINLENGTH] [--maxCharge MAXCHARGE]
-                               [--minCharge MINCHARGE] [--numClusters NUMCLUSTERS]
+    usage: ms1FingerPrinter.py [-h] [--outDirectory OUTDIRECTORY] [--outPrefix OUTPREFIX] [--ppm PPM] [--minFrac MINFRAC] [--missed MISSED] [--minLength MINLENGTH] [--maxCharge MAXCHARGE] [--minCharge MINCHARGE] [--numClusters NUMCLUSTERS] [--noZtransform] [--normaliseIntensities]
-                               [--noZtransform]
                                fasta mzml

     Find signals in MS1 data matching tryptic peptides

     positional arguments:
       fasta                 FASTA sequence file for target protein mzml                  Directory containing one or more mzML files to be analysed

     optional arguments:
       -h, --help            show this help message and exit --outDirectory OUTDIRECTORY
                             Directory to which output file should be written.
 Defaults to mzml directory if not specified --outPrefix OUTPREFIX
                             File name prefix given to generated outputs.
-Defaults to a timestamp if not specified
-      --ppm PPM             MS1 ppm tolerance for expected monoisotopic masses.
-                            Window is +/- ppm
-      --minFrac MINFRAC     Minimum fraction (0-1) of MS1 spectra in which a given target ion must be present for further consideration in the analysis
+Defaults to a timestamp if not specified --ppm PPM             MS1 ppm tolerance for expected monoisotopic masses.
+Window is +/- ppm --minFrac MINFRAC     Minimum fraction (0-1) of MS1 spectra in which a given target ion must be present for further consideration in the analysis
-      --missed MISSED       Number of missed enzymatic cleavages to allow for in silico protein digestion
+      --missed MISSED       Number of missed enzymatic cleavages to allow for in silico protein digestion --minLength MINLENGTH
-      --minLength MINLENGTH
                             Minimum peptide length for consideration in analysis --maxCharge MAXCHARGE